 Family therapy (FT) makes family relationships the main focus of its intervention.
-Some authors have pointed out that there is strong evidence of association between child and adolescent depression and factors such as weak affective bonds, high levels of criticism, family hostility, or parental psychopathology.
+Some authors have pointed out that there is strong evidence of association between child and adolescent depression and factors such as weak affective bonds, high levels of criticism, family hostility, or parental psychopathology152.

 Even though there are different schools within the family approach, family therapy could be divided generically into behavioural, psychodynamic, and systemic family therapy.
-Family interventions have a series of common characteristics.
+Family interventions have a series of common characteristics153.

-- Several differentiated phases: evaluation, psychoeducation, intervention on the functioning of several areas (cognitive, affective, interpersonal, and behavioural, depending on the approach of the specific therapy), and feedback. - The intervention must be applied by a qualified professional (with experience in FT). - The participant must be accompanied by his or her family to the majority of the therapy sessions. - There are usually a minimum of six sessions, with a duration of one hour each.
+- Several differentiated phases: evaluation, psychoeducation, intervention on the functioning of several areas (cognitive, affective, interpersonal, and behavioural, depending on the approach of the specific therapy), and feedback. - The participant must be accompanied by his or her family to the majority of the therapy sessions. - There are usually a minimum of six sessions, with a duration of one hour each.